cynwong/MonashBootcampWeek5/README.md

 Present | Red
 Future | Green

-To enter an event, click on relevant time slot and type the description.
-Once done, user can save the event by:
+To enter an event, click on the relevant time slot and type the description.
+Once done, the user can save the event by:

     1. clicking on the save button next to it.
     2. pressing key combination ⌘ + s or ctrl + s.